Cosma / Communication / Knowledge / Navigation

 ———————————————–

-1. One stop in the saga of Mary E. Hopper’s mission to enable truly spatial knowledge navigation took her to MIT where she developed content for a presentation and a short course during her Post Doc in Comparative Media Studies.
+1. One stop in the saga of M. E. Hopper’s mission to enable truly spatial knowledge navigation took her to MIT where she developed content for a presentation, proposal and course during her Post Doc in Comparative Media Studies.

 Hopper’s obsession with Knowledge Navigation has gone so far as to lead to making up a significant percentage of her New Media Museum!
 In actuality, that museum is truly a sister project to Cosma at the deepest level.
 Here are links to the part of the collection related to Knowledge Navigation (Navigation, Trailblazers, Service, Hypermedia, World).